denhamparry/talks/2019/06/blueconf/wtfiscloudnative/TALK.md

 ^
 Can encrypt and decrypt requests and responses.
-Improve performance by prioritizing the reuse of existing connections.
-Most common implementation for encrypting traffic is mutual TLS (mTLS).
-A public key infrastructure (PKI) generates and distributes certificates and keys for use by the sidecar proxies.

 ---

+# **6.**

-# **6.** Network and Policy
+## Network and Policy

 ---

 # [fit] Container Network Interface **(CNI)**

 ^
-A common interface between the network plugins and container execution.
+Between the network plugins and container execution.
 Designed to be a minimal specification.
-Concerned only with the network connectivity of containers and removing allocated resources when the container is deleted.
+Adding and removing contianers when deleted.

 ---